LaraKraemer/LaraKraemer/README.md

 def aboutME():
   name = "Lara Krämer"
   homebase = "Berlin, Germany"
-  currentJob =  "Software Engineer Student" currentSchool = "Udemy" yearsInWorforce = "+ 5 years in Tech companies"
-  formerEducation = "Bachelor of B.A."
+  currentJob =  "Software Engineer in training" yearsInWorkforce = "+ 5 years in Tech companies" formerEducation = "Bachelor of B.A."
   myStory = """

   I am a former people manager and tech recruiter who recently switched careers to become a software engineer.
-  My interest in software engineering began during my time as a tech recruiter when I also signed up for coding lesson invites from codebar.io.
+  My interest in software engineering began while working as a tech recruiter.
-  However, I didn't attend any due to my lack of confidence at the time.

   In January 2024, I began exploring programming again.
 The book "A Smarter Way to Learn Python" captivated me, and I started coding after work.
 By the end of March, I left my previous role.

-  Now, a few months later, I've been programming full-time.
-I started with HTML and CSS classes from freeCodeCamp and The Odin Project, then focused on a Python Backend course on Udemy.
-I'm also working an IOT project for fun.
-  A ESP32 sourdough starter with some funky sensor in MicroPython.
-Check out my repo to read more about it.
-I love geeking out about my code and following doing what I enjoy.
+  Now, I've been programming full-time for several months.
+I started with HTML and CSS classes from freeCodeCamp and The Odin Project, and have since focused on an extensive Python course on Udemy.
+I'm also working on an IOT project.
+I've built a sourdough starter monitor with an ESP32 and some funky sensors in MicroPython.
+Check out my repo.
+I love geeking out about my code and doing what I enjoy.

-  And finally, after years of receiving those coding lessons invites, I attended my first event in March and have been a regular attendee since, grateful for the supportive community I've joined.
+  Finally, after years of receiving coding lesson invites, I attended my first Codebar event in March and have been a regular attendee since.
+I've also attended the Django Girl one-day workshop in April.
+I am grateful for the supportive community I've joined.

   ‘Not knowing when the Dawn will come, I open every Door’ by Emily Dickinson